AlexanderSilvaB/Lemon-Lib/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+Obs.: To keep LemonLib consitent, please add your classes in a group inside the LemonLib namespace, like LemonLib.Storage or LemonLib.Devices.
+You adding subgroups is also a good practice.

 ## License
 LemonLib is licensed under the MIT license. (http://opensource.org/licenses/MIT)